richintheflow/Landing-Page/README.md

 # Landing-Page

-This project is about to make a website with all the CSS and HTML Foundations TOP knowledge.
+This project consiste of making a website with all the CSS and HTML Foundations TOP knowledge.

 ## Assigment
 Don’t forget to commit early & often!